Nightclub: Cover charge

 In most cases, entering a nightclub requires a flat fee, called a cover charge.
 Some clubs waive or reduce the cover charge for early arrivers, special guests, or women (in the United Kingdom this latter option is illegal under the Equality Act 2010, but the law is rarely enforced, and open violations are frequent).
 Friends of the doorman or the club owner may gain free entrance.
 Sometimes, especially at larger clubs in Continental European countries, one gets only a pay card at the entrance, on which all money spent in the discothèque (often including the entrance fee) is marked.
 Sometimes, entrance fee and cloakroom costs are paid by cash, and only the drinks in the club are paid using a pay card.

-Some clubs, especially those located in Las Vegas, offer patrons the chance to sign up on their guest list.
+Some clubs offer patrons the chance to sign up on their guest list.
 A club's guest list is a special promotion the venue offers separate from general admission.
 Each club has different benefits when you are signed up on their guest list.
-Some of the benefits of being on a club's guestlist are: free entry, discounted cover charge, the ability to skip the line, and free drinks.
+Some of the benefits of being on a club's guestlist include: free entry, discounted cover charge, the ability to skip the line, and free drinks.
 Many clubs hire a promotions team to find and sign up guests to the club's guest list.